1. Welcome to Tacoma World!

 Vehicle:

-2014 Tacoma SR5 4x4 DC SB V6 AT Tow Pkg Entune+ Mostly stock with a few OEM mods.
+2014 Tacoma 040 SR5 4x4 DC SB V6 AT5 Tow Pkg Entune+ Mostly stock with a few OEM mods.

-Stock (99.999%) OEM Bed Floor Mat, Front Bed Rail Cargo Net and hooks, Auto-Dim mirror w/Compass and outside Temperature display, TRD Pro Grille, Uni-Filter air pump modification, WeatherTech floor liners f/r.
-OEM All-Weather floor mats (summer).
+Stock (99.999%) OEM Bed Floor Mat, Front Bed Rail Cargo Net and hooks, Auto-Dim mirror w/Compass and outside Temperature display, TRD Pro Grille, Uni-Filter air pump modification, WeatherTech floor liners f/r. (winter) OEM All-Weather floor mats (summer).

-I took quick look under there shows and the hose is good, (no splits or holes) but did show some rubbing in the area you referenced.
+I took quick look under and the hose is good, (no splits or holes) but did show some rubbing in the area you referenced.
 I gently nudged it away little bit and slipped a small length of the black-plastic split wiring loom around the hose in that area.

 Follow up: The actuators snapped to and engaged quickly this morning when I tried them: no blinking or drama like yesterday.
 I had the drivers' door open and the actuators worked quickly and the front diff gave it's nice/loud metallic ring/clunk as it engaged.